Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 Instructions

-- Using an electric whisk (hand or stand mixer) whip up the egg whites until foaming, then gradually add a third of the normal sugar until it starts to look brilliant.
+- Using an electric whisk whip up the egg whites at low speed to soft peaks, then gradually add a third of the sugar until it starts to look brilliant.
 Then add the rest until the meringue has stiff peaks.
 Stop the whisk and fold in the icing sugar.

-- Transfer the meringue to a piping bag with a regular, straight tip and pipe out into a spiral on to the parchment paper.
-Using the rest of the meringue, either pipe out another spiral or pipe out small kisses.
+- Transfer the meringue to a piping bag with a plain, round tip and pipe out into a spiral disk on to the parchment paper.
+Using the rest of the meringue, either pipe out another spiral or pipe out small kisses or little meringues to be put on the sides of the cake.
 Bake in the cool oven for an hour.

 Chantilly Cream and Preparation

-- Whip the whipping cream for about 5 minutes until thickened.
-There's no need to add any sugar as there's enough sugar in the ice cream and meringue.
-Once whipped into peaks, add the liqueur, if using.
+- Whip the heavy cream for about 5 minutes until thickened.
+(No need to add any sugar as there's enough sugar in the ice cream and meringue.)
+Once whipped into firm to medium peaks, add the liqueur (if using).
 Transfer the cream to a piping bag with a star tip.

 June Stobie